epinowcast/primarycensored/inst/stan/stan_docs/mainpage.md

 ## Documentation Structure

 Each function page includes:
-- A brief description of the function's purpose
+- A brief description of each function's purpose
-- Detailed explanation of the function's behavior
+- Parameter descriptions
-- Parameter descriptions with standardized documentation
+- Return values
-- Return value information
+- Grouping structure
 - Example usage where applicable
 - Call and caller graphs for learning the relationships between functions